Information for Students Who are Enrolled for a Dickinson Degree

 Credit/no credit grading, in contrast to the pass/fail system, is not the student's option.
 Each semester a few courses are offered on the credit/no credit basis at the request of the instructors and with the approval of the Subcommittee on Academic Standards.
 All students registering for a course offered for credit/no credit will be evaluated on that basis.
 Mastery of the course's objectives is considered a satisfactory completion of the course and results in a grade of "credit."
 Failure in the course results in a grade of "no credit."
 Normally, internships are offered on a credit/no credit basis.
 As with the pass/fail system, neither grade results in a change to the student's cumulative average.
 The option to enroll in credit/no credit courses is open to all students including first-semester first-year students (except internships, normally limited to juniors and seniors) with no maximum number of credit/no credit enrollments.

 A grade of "incomplete" may be reported only in cases in which illness or other serious emergency has prevented the student from completing the work for the marking period.
 No incomplete is in effect until a form has been filed with the Registrar that states the reasons under which it has been granted, contains an evaluation of the student's work to the date of the incomplete, and is signed by both student and instructor.
-An incomplete may not be reported because of negligence or procrastination on the part of the student.
+An incomplete may not be reported because of negligence or procrastination on the part of the student, and all incompletes are reviewed by the Subcommittee on Academic Standards.
+Students must provide documentation verifying the reason for the incomplete.
 An incomplete grade must be cleared before Roll Call of the following semester unless an exception is granted by the Subcommittee on Academic Standards.
-In every case, the incomplete must be cleared before the end of the second semester following.
+In every case, the incomplete must be cleared before the end of the semester.
 If an incomplete has not been cleared within stipulated time limits, the appropriate grade indicating a lack of satisfactory completion will be recorded.
+If the student is unable to complete any courses on time and earns either all grades of incomplete or a combination of incompletes and withdrawals, the college's usual practice is to implement a Leave of Absence.

 Grades in Year Courses

-Independent Study and Independent Research registered for year-long activity, as well as several senior seminars, may receive either a letter grade for the term or an "S" grade with course credit.
-Upon completion of the second semester, an "S" grade may be converted to a letter grade along with the second semester's letter grade and credit.
+Independent Study and Independent Research registered for year-long activity, as well as several senior seminars, may receive either a letter grade for the semester or an "S" grade with course credit.
+Upon completion of the second semester, the "S" grade will be converted to a letter grade along with the second semester's letter grade.

 A letter grade of "F," a "fail" under the pass/fail system, or a "no credit" under the credit/no credit system are all evaluations expressing failure in a course.
-The letter grade of "F" results in a reduction of the cumulative average, while "fail" and "no credit" do not change the average.
+The letter grade of "F" reduces the semester and cumulative averages, while "fail" and "no credit" do not change the average.
 A failed course may be retaken for credit.
 In the case of letter-graded courses, both the original grade and the new grade are calculated in the average.
 All failing grades continue to appear on the student's academic record regardless of course repetition.

 Dickinson students who desire to study away from campus for summer study or during the academic year must obtain prior approval of the program of study.
 College-level course work will be evaluated according to the following criteria: (1) must be listed on an official transcript of an accredited institution; (2) must be a minimum of 3 credit hours; (3) must indicate a grade of C or better (2.0 on a 4.0 scale); (4) must have liberal arts content; (5) must be offered in a setting which allows for interaction between student and instructor (i.e., no credit will be awarded for correspondence, on-line or one-way video courses).
 Students in good academic standing may receive up to a total of four transfer course credits for summer or January-term study at other approved institutions; they may be taken in a combination of one or more summers.
 Off-campus study during the academic year is normally limited to a maximum of four courses for one semester or eight courses for a full academic year.